 - 4 medium potatoes

-- 1 3-inch solid piece of Parmigiano-Reggiano cheese, thin sliced
+- 1 3-inch solid piece of Parmigiano-Reggiano cheese sliced thin, can use Parmesan

 - 1 teaspoon olive oil